IT Svit deployment evolution — from 3 hours to 2 minutes

 Release stage: new environment launch in 10 minutes

-After the release of Hurma system in September 2018, the numbers of active instances grow rapidly — as it is a really great all-around capable HR & recruiting tool for any business.
+After the release ofin September 2018, the numbers of active instances grow rapidly — as it is a really great all-around capable HR & recruiting tool for any business.
 We started to look for further ways of shortening the product configuration times.
 We decided to pre-download the “vendors” (the external libraries and dependencies used in the application).
 Instead of downloading them for each environment separately, they are now pre-stored in a form of a backup file and rapidly utilized during the environment setup.
 Thus said, we shortened the deployment time to 10 minutes at the most.